NoahtheDeveloper/Badgers-Hud-Revamped/README.md

 > - Auto Notify includes a cool sound alert
 > - Discord Integration go to the server.lua line 22 for the DiscordWebhook Insert.
 This insert logs when the status is changed.
 > - PT now has an Auto Notify Message too.
-> - I basically did this by myself and Grav assisted me with the Discord Part, im good with you guys using it as long as credit isnt given to someone else.
+>
+>
+> - Thanks Grav for assisting on Discord Part.